 Whole School Text and Display

-Each year we choose a text or event around which to focus our writing.
+As a school we choose a text or event around which to focus our writing.
 This work is then collated to form a whole school display where children, staff, parents and visitors can enjoy the published work.
 Please take a look at the photos below that illustrate these topics.

-Autumn 2013 - Our book focus was 'Where My Wellies Take Me' by Michael Morpurgo
+'Where My Wellies Take Me' by Michael Morpurgo

-September 2017 - ‘We're Going on a Bear Hunt’ - A narrative and non-fiction focus around bears.
+‘We're Going on a Bear Hunt’ - A narrative and non-fiction focus around bears.